-- Chapter 2.1 "Product and vehicle information for body builders"
+- Chapter 2.1 "Product and vehicle information for converter"

 - Chapter 6.3 "Battery"

 - Chapter 7.2 "Body-in-white/bodywork"

 Comply with the country-specific registration provisions when installing special lights.
-The positions of the rotating lights must be specified by the Converter.
+The positions of the rotating lights must be specified by the converter.